Skip to main content

 2. Launch a Fresh Server with the Blueprint

-Go to the Install New Game Server page and launch a new game server using the blueprint you just created.
+Go to the Install New Game Server page and deploy a new game server using the blueprint you just created.

 Blueprint - Create LinuxGSM blueprint - Launch new game server

-Click Install game server now and wait for the installation process to complete.
+Click Install game server now and wait for the setup to complete.

 2.1 First Launch

-Once the installation is complete, launch the game server without making any changes to its settings.
+Once the installation finishes, launch the game server without modifying any of the default settings.

 Blueprint - Create LinuxGSM blueprint - First launch